Forest School training FAQ's

 When can I start delivering sessions?

 Once you have completed your skills assessments on the course and a usable handbook that has been commented on you can then start delivering your sessions assuming you have risk assessments, first aid provision and insurance in place.
 As part of completing the course components you will need to run 6 sessions with the same group - with a minimum group size of 6-8 - and ideally not more than 15.
 Do discuss this if this will be a challenge.
+Also these 6 sessions should have at least a few days between each session but not more than 2 weeks so they hold together and allow for reflection and processing of what went on.

 What else will I need to complete?

 You will also be observed or submit some video of you delivering a session with your group to provide an opportunity to gain some constructive feedback on your approach and practice.
-You will then need to complete the written work that you will be given guidance on over the year following your face to to face training sessions.
+You will then need to complete all the written work that you will be given guidance on over the year following your face to to face training sessions.

 What first aid will best support delivery forest school?

 If you are working on a normal school or nursery site and have a current first aid certificate then there is no need to redo you first aid till it runs out.
 Best practice for forest school and important if you are on a remote site is having outdoor or forest school first aid.
-The Forest of Avon Trust organises a good course in Bristol 3 times a year.

 The accreditation for the training is provided through AIM awards - they offer the most up to date best practice version of Forest School training as agreed by the national guiding body - the Forest School Association.